 I worked through my feelings regarding the end of an engagement in 2008.
 I wrote about the financial struggles I faced after the end of that relationship, and how hard I worked to rebuilt my life, my confidence, and my bank account.

 I’ve shared nearly every dating experience I’ve had.
 The good, the bad, and the ugly.
-(Otherwise known as the mediocre, the hysterical, and the completely and utterly insane.)

 Throughout the course of this blog’s existence I’ve lost the two most influential people in my life.
 My grandmother in January of 2009, and my father more recently, in November of 2011.
 Writing about those losses and the dysfunction in my relationship with my father has been instrumental in helping me grieve.
 I’m not sure I would have made it through without this place.

 I’ve said goodbye to friendships here, friendships that didn’t end because anyone did anything wrong… but simply because they’d run their course.
 Their purpose was outgrown.